 No doubt, there are sound marketing reasons to send Franklin Hayes out to interview people-in-the-street.
 For one thing, they'll probably buy the newspaper that week.
 But if he's not going to ape Jay Leno's amusing "man in the street" routine and test their state of awareness --

-Newspaper: "In what century was World War I fought?"
+Newspaper: "In what century was World War I fought?"-- then it isn't even entertaining.
+It's just irrelevant.

 Average Person: "Duh... ah... um... the 18th century?"